Body Worlds: United States

 Various legislation has been proposed and enacted in different American states.
 Most proposals concentrate on issues regarding the sale of human remains and the consent of the donors.

 National legislation on consent and tissue donation issues is expressed in the Uniform Anatomical Gift Act (2006) passed by the National Conference of Commissioners on Uniform State Laws which states that "an anatomical gift of a donor's body or part may be made during the life of the donor for the purpose of transplantation, therapy, research, or education", and prohibits trafficking in donated human organs for profit.

 In early 2008, former US Republican Representative W. Todd Akin proposed an amendment to the Smoot–Hawley Tariff Act of 1930 to "make it unlawful for a person to import plastinated human remains into the United States."
 The President of the American Association of Anatomists has expressed concern that the scope of the act is "too broad" and that "Preventing importation of all plastinated specimens could severely restrict their use for medical education."
-The bill of amendment was not enacted during the 2007–2008 Congressional session.
+The amendment was not enacted during the 2007–2008 Congressional session.